-In over 25 years of architectural practice we have been asked many times about the benefits of new build: should I refurbish our existing property, or demolish and start again with a new build?
+We are often asked about the benefits of new build.
+Should I refurbish our existing property, or demolish and start again with a new build?

-Often the answer is quite clear cut, but for some the choice is made more difficult by planning and conservation requirements or budget restrictions.
+Often the answer is clear cut, but for some, the choice is made more difficult by planning and conservation requirements or budget restrictions.

 However, if you are faced with the dilemma, here are a few benefits to consider for taking the new build approach:

 When you design from the ground upwards, you can design a home that’s the perfect fit for your needs.
 You don’t have to work within the confines of an existing structure.

 You might want a large kitchen with enough space to entertain, for example, or a bathroom on the ground floor.
 Perhaps you need easy access and wide corridors, or would like a large a glass atrium, or an underground pool and gym… it’s all possible.